-All consists of an unfired slab of clay, which is placed on the floor in front of the wall.
-The clay is sprayed with a fine mist of water every eight minutes by an irrigation system.
-A spotlight is aimed at the wet clay slab and redirects its reflection to the wall, on which the structure of the clay appears as a constantly changing image: It seems like a view into a universe full of stars and planets which dissolve into milky clouds, only to form new galaxies again.
+All consists of an unfired slab of clay lying on the floor directed towards the prominent wall in the exhibition space.
+The clay is sprayed with fine water mist every eight minutes with the help of an irrigation system.
+A spotlight is directed at the wet clay slab and projects its reflection onto the wall.
+The structure of the clay appears as a constantly changing image: It looks like a glimpse into a universe full of stars and planets that dissolve into milky clouds, only to re-form into new galaxies.

 From the Series Clay Studies:

-In Claystudies, I have concentrated entirely on the material clay to create something temporary, something that lives and continues to develop.
-The starting point for this series of works was my work Boden (Floor), a 50-square-meter room with a smooth floor made of still moist clay.
-I had hauled 3,5 tons of raw material by trailer from a clay pit in Hesse, brought it into the exhibition room, and painstakingly spread it out on the floor by hand, until a flat surface was created.
-In the exhibition, the clay surface could be viewed, but not walked on.
-I was primarily concerned with the spatial effect of the material and the confrontation with its transformation process.
-After the exhibition, I tore the work down: crushed to powder and mixed with water, the clay became a mass with homogeneous color and new suppleness again.
+In Clay Studies, Simone Kessler has concentrated entirely on the material clay, aiming to create something temporary, something that lives and continues to develop.
+The starting point for her series of works was her piece Boden, a 50-square-meter room with a smooth floor made of earth-moist clay.
+The artist had brought 3.5 tons of raw material by trailer from a Hessian clay pit to the exhibition space and spread it out on the floor in painstaking manual labor until a flat surface was created.
+In the exhibition, the clay surface could be viewed but not walked on.
+Kessler was primarily concerned with the spatial effect of the material and the confrontation with its transformation process.
+After the exhibition, she tore the work down: crushed to powder and mixed with water, the clay became a mass with homogeneous color and new suppleness again.
 It serves as a raw material for subsequent works.
 The objects created from the recycled clay are once again entirely dedicated to the material and its processes of change.
-The unpreservable change of state of the material is an important subject of my works of the series Claystudies.
+The unpreservable state of the material is an important subject in the series Clay Studies.